department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/loan-options/purchase-loan.md

 ##### Work with your agent to put together and sign a purchase agreement.

 Be sure the sales contract includes the “VA Escape Clause.”
-This provides an option to void the contract if the property doesn't appraise for the contract price.
+This provides an option to void the contract if the property doesn’t appraise for the contract price.

 </li>